← Back

 The numbers that matter

-Over 10 weeks and 6 testing iterations, we moved the metrics that matter.
-One participant summarized: "Super easy and it took exactly what you needed."
+Over 10 weeks and 6 testing iterations.
 By the end, users weren't just approving AI suggestions.
 They were asking how to scale them.

 72.5